fenago/katacoda-scenarios/openshift-horizontal-pod-autoscaler/steps/4/text.md

-The autoscaling feature can be applied to deployment configs, so the easiest way to create one is to use the already familiar new-app command:
-`oc new-app httpd`{{execute}}

-For demonstration purposes, we used the Apache web server image to create an image stream, which, in turn, is used to create the application.
+We used the Apache web server image to create an image stream, which, in turn, is used to create the application.
 Now that the deploymentconfig is ready to manage pods, we can create a HorizontalPodAutoscaler to manage the deploymentconfig itself:
 `oc autoscale dc/httpd --min=2 --max=4 --cpu-percent=10`{{execute}}